KrekoG/vanillaplus/README.md

 It's also a lot of work...
 Just ask the others in the discord if you are curious of something, or try it out yourself.

-### Talent calculator

-The talent calculator linked in the launcher is currently NOT accurate.
-Use the [talent calculator](https://hawaiisa.github.io/vanillaplus-talent-calculator/) created and maintained by [Thirinena](https://github.com/hawaiisa) instead.

 ### XP rates

 - Kills: x2